-I was commissioned by Omer Arbel to create a larger than life-sized, figurative sculpture for the new Herschel Supply Co. flagship store.
+I was commissioned by Omer Arbel architects to create a larger than life-sized, figurative sculpture for the new Herschel Supply Co. flagship store.
 Titled “Big Pants,” it is the 6-foot, white terracotta sculpture in the above photo standing among a family of other figurative sculptures.

 From BC Living magazine:

 It’s clear, this is an art-forward concept space.
 Scattered throughout the store are life-sized, figurative sculptures created by a variety of Canadian artists.
 All the pieces are incredibly textural and organic, such as the … female figure, … in clay, sculpted in five separate parts that were assembled after firing, by Ellen Scobie.

 From the Straight: Herschel Supply opens flagship—and first North American store—in Gastown

 The 5,000-square-foot shop carries the world’s largest selection of Herschel products.